Data Protection Technical Assistance

 Braze Recommendation

 The Braze Services do not support the restriction of processing of individual categories of Personal Data.
-If you have been asked by a Data Subject to restrict processing of certain subsets of that Data Subject’s Personal Data, you should use the Braze APIs to export that end user’s entire profile(s) and then delete it from Braze.
+If you have been asked by a data subject to restrict processing of certain subsets of that data subject’s Personal Data, you should use the Braze APIs to export that end user’s entire profile(s) and then delete it from Braze.
 Braze’s APIs can be used to re-import this data in the event that the end user subsequently allows you to process those particular subsets of its Personal Data.
+In addition, you should recommend that your end user uninstall or logout from any and all of your Applications that use the Braze SDK to stop collecting any additional data on the data subject.

 The Right to Data Portability